bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 #### What's so special about Arrays?
 1. Ryan **LOVES** them!
 2. Arrays are in the inheritance chain of a program (courtesy of `prototype`), which allows commands like `indexOf`, `push`, `pop`, etc to assist with managing lists and sets of data.

+## 3a.
+What is Closure?

+Closure is the end of the compiler's search for the value of a variable called inside a function.
+When the compiler is presented a variable (`x`) which is not declared in the same Scope as where it is called, it must search additional layers of Scope to find `x`.
+If the variable declaration is not found in any layer of Scope accessible to the function where `x` was called, an error will result.
+If it is, we have CLOSURE!

+## 3b.
+Coding Example of Closure